-However, the list of our projects goes beyond retail, banking, and fintech products.
+However, the list of our projects transcends retail, banking, and fintech products.
 We strive to try new things and go beyond the usual projects.

 As compared to product teams, we have a very progressive stack of technologies at hand.
 We can write each new application using cutting-edge technologies.
 Every project we make is unique and different.

-One of the challenges in 2020 and 2021 was a project we worked on for a large YouTube publisher, which involved building a video streaming service.
+One of the challenges in 2020 and 2021 was a project we worked on for a prominent YouTube publisher, which involved building a Flutter-powered video streaming service.
 That was a challenge for the entire team.
 We were given an ambitious task: going beyond the capabilities of YouTube and adding interactive mechanics.

 In 2021, we successfully launched an AR-powered project.
 We provided the client, a German company called SAP SE, with an app visualizing the process of building oil wells.
 It was critical for their clients to visualize the entire process and link construction stages with IT tools.